amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Solve PO mismatches in procurement → invoice accuracy improves portfolio-wide, instantly.

 No meetings.
 No "change management."
 No project plans.
-The knowledge just… propagates.
+The knowledge just... propagates.

-And once context stops being local, companies stop being local too.
+<span class="highlight-text">And once context stops being local, companies stop being local too.
 The moat isn't the software anymore.
-The moat is memory.
+The moat is memory.</span>

 ## XI.
 The Human Operating Envelope (deepened)